-Significant changes that are reflected in the proposed FY 2023-2024 budget include:
+Significant changes that are reflected in the proposed FY 2024-2025 budget include:

-- Total General Fund personnel services costs are increasing by 3.75% from \$2,944,616 in the adopted FY 2022-2023 budget to \$3,055,240 in the proposed FY 2023-2024 budget mostly due to the inclusion of one vacant FTE and the promotion of a FTE to supervisor level.
-Budget Committee decisions after the first budget committee meeting could change this from an increase to a decrease in personnel services.
-Additional increased personnel services costs are associated with benefit cost increases. - Total General Fund materials and services costs are increasing by 10.0% from \$1,789,769 in the adopted FY 2022-2023 budget to \$1,969,197 in the proposed FY 2023-2024 budget mostly due to an increase in contracted professional services, including website redesign and the development of a communications plan, as well as software subscriptions including a CRM system. - Total General Fund capital outlay is increasing by 99.4% from \$175,500 in the FY 2022-2023 adopted budget to \$350,000 in the proposed FY 2023-2024 budget.
-This increase is due to planned building modifications at the District headquarters for accessibility and to accommodate a hybrid work environment, office improvements and modifications at the Headwaters Farm office.
-Additional capital outlay is for the purchase of field equipment at the Headwaters Farm. - The General Fund Contingency fund shows no change and remains at \$350,000 in the proposed FY 2023-2024 budget.
-This is due to potential needs that may arise and unforeseen circumstances.
+- Total General Fund personnel services costs are increasing by 5.91% from \$2,996,187 in the adopted FY 2023-2024 budget to \$3,173,330 in the proposed FY 2024-2025 budget mostly due to increases in salaries and benefit costs. - Total General Fund materials and services costs are decreasing by 0.05% from \$2,441,767 in the adopted FY 2023-2024 budget to \$2,440,569 in the proposed FY 2024-2025 budget mostly due to a slight decrease in contracted professional services and programmatic costs. - Total General Fund capital outlay is decreasing by 11.1% from \$485,000 in the FY 2023-2024 adopted budget to \$431,000 in the proposed FY 2024-2025 budget.
+This decrease is due to the completion of the prior year building modifications at the District headquarters but still includes office improvements and modifications at the Headwaters Farm office.
+Additional capital outlay is for the several continued upgrades to the District headquarters and improvements to an EMSWCD property. - The General Fund Contingency fund is increasing by 39.3% from \$359,000 in FY 2023-2024 to \$500,000 in the proposed FY 2024-2025 budget.
+This increase is due to potential needs that may arise and unforeseen circumstances in the new fiscal year related to project or initiative outcomes determined after this budget is adopted.
 This is in line with a continuing strategy to ensure the EMSWCD is prepared to take advantage of unpredictable opportunities, meet unforeseen increases in costs, and adapt to uncertainties related to unforeseen catastrophic events (e.g. storms, floods, drought and fire).